Australia's Cormann to lead OECD, climate activists dismayed

 “We have little confidence in Cormann’s ability to ensure the OECD is a leader in tackling the climate crisis, when he has an atrocious record on the issue,” Jennifer Morgan, executive director of Greenpeace International, said.

-Reporting by GV De Clercq and Richard Lough; editing by Jonathan Oatis, Gareth Jones and David Gregorio
+Reporting by GV De Clercq and Richard Lough; additional reporting by Colin Packham in Canberra,; Editing by Jonathan Oatis, Gareth Jones and David Gregorio

 Our Standards: The Thomson Reuters Trust Principles.